ispras/swat/docs/Demo.md

 Some devices have a set of options, which you can change.
 It include select values from lists, set values, add additional options to command line.

-There is a line for additional command line common qemu parameters on the bottom, if is necessary set specific options.

 ![VM settings form](https://github.com/ispras/qemu-gui/blob/master/docs/imgs/vm_settings.png)

-#### Specific command line options example

-Enable logfiles

-`
--D logfile -d in_asm
-`

-Use specific boot option

-`
--kernel kernel-qemu-4.4.34-jessie
-`

-If you make changes, all record/replay execution will be deleted, because set of devices influence on executions and they will not work.

 ### Record/Replay